pipelinelabo/datalaiq-wiki/ingesters/kinesis.md

 # Kinesis Ingester

-Gravwell provides an ingester capable of fetching entries from Amazon's [Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) service.
+DatalaiQ provides an ingester capable of fetching entries from Amazon's [Kinesis Data Streams](https://aws.amazon.com/kinesis/data-streams/) service.
 The ingester can process multiple Kinesis streams at a time, with each stream composed of many individual shards.
 The process of setting up a Kinesis stream is outside the scope of this document, but in order to configure the Kinesis ingester for an existing stream you will need:

 * An AWS access key (ID number & secret key)
 * The region in which your stream resides
 * The name of the stream itself

-Once the stream is configured, each record in the Kinesis stream will be stored as a single entry in Gravwell.
+Once the stream is configured, each record in the Kinesis stream will be stored as a single entry in DatalaiQ.

 ## Basic Configuration

 The Kinesis ingester uses the unified global configuration block described in the [ingester section](#!ingesters/ingesters.md#Global_Configuration_Parameters).
-Like most other Gravwell ingesters, the Kinesis ingester supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.
+Like most other DatalaiQ ingesters, the Kinesis ingester supports multiple upstream indexers, TLS, cleartext, and named pipe connections, a local cache, and local logging.

 ## KinesisStream Examples